Secure Process Algebra: Analyses of Other Protocols

 For the details of proof, please refer to section \ref{app}, and we omit it.

-That is, the protocol in Fig.\ref{SS8} $\tau_I(\partial_H(A\between B\between C\between Da\between T))$ exhibits desired external behaviors, and satisfies the main goal of secret splitting.
+That is, the protocol in Figure \ref{SS8} $\tau_I(\partial_H(A\between B\between C\between Da\between T))$ can exhibit desired external behaviors, and satisfies the main goal of secret splitting.
 It must be noted that the distribution and gathering of $R_1, R_2, R_3, R_4$ have not any cryptographic assurance, they can be made an information leakage. \end{proof}